 Mamedyarov has long been an excellent and prolific team player.
 He has played in the European Team Championships, the European Club Cup, the German Bundesliga, and in team championships in Turkey, Spain, Russia, Macedonia and Spain.
 He has also played in the World Team Championship (2010), where he scored 8/9 on board 4 (TPR 2950), winning an individual gold and helping his team to 4th place.
 In the World Chess Team Championship (2011), he played board 4, scoring 5/9.

 Distinctions include winning 2nd place on Board 2 in the European Team Championship in 2003 and winning 1st place on Board 1 at the 21st European Club Cup (2005).
 In 2006, he scored 7.5/9 in the Russian Teams Championship and was the best player of the French Club Championship, scoring 9 points out of 11.
 He won a bronze medal on Board 1 in the European Club Cup (2007) in Turkey, a bronze on Board 1 in the Euro Club Cup (2008) in Kallithea, Greece, and was the best individual player with 8/9 at the World Team Chess Championships 2009.
-Shakhriyar won bronze with the Azerbaijani Chess team in the European Team Chess Championships (2007), individual and team gold in 17th European Team Championship (2009), individual gold (for board 3) and team silver at the European Team Championship (2011), team gold at the European Team Championship (2013), team gold for his team SOCAR Baku in the 28th European Club Cup (2012), and individual gold (for board 5) and team bronze with his team SOCAR at the European Club Cup (2013).
+Shakhriyar won bronze with the Azerbaijani Chess team in the European Team Chess Championships (2007), individual and team gold in 17th European Team Championship (2009), individual gold (for board 3), team silver at the European Team Championship (2011), team gold at the European Team Championship (2013), team gold for his team SOCAR Baku in the 28th European Club Cup (2012), and individual gold (for board 5) and team bronze with his team SOCAR at the European Club Cup (2013).
 He also won team gold playing top board for Azerbaijan at the European Team Championship (2013).

 In 2003, he drew a match that was held in Azerbaijan, dubbed the “Match of Champions”, with Iranian GM Ehsan Ghaem Maghami with a score of 3-3.